Joan Tisch Teaching Fellows

 DETAILS:

-The Teaching Fellows Program offers a base pay of $500 per month to support the learning opportunities of the program, in addition to $125 per hour for private and specialized tours and $110 for public tours.
+The Teaching Fellows Program offers a base pay of $600 per month to support the learning opportunities of the program, in addition to $150 per hour for private and specialized tours and $110 for shorter public tours.
 Fellows also have the potential for further pay for multi-week courses, special programs, membership lectures, and other projects.
+Time commitment is 4-10 hours per week.

 ALUMNI EXPERIENCE: